 The faculty and staff have been committed to a "middle school" philosophy.
 They have been innovative in reviewing and considering any program that would directly benefit students.
 Under the direction of Scott Greenwell, North Layton was the first school to begin instructional teaming across the seventh grade in a seventh grade center.
 Support for this successful concept has continued through each succeeding administration.

 Stepping out again as first in the district, the community adopted school uniforms as part of the dress standard for the school 13 years ago during the 1998-99 school year.
-NLJH is currently the only school in Davis School District with this requirement which is a tribute to the community support of the school.
 A research study conducted after implementation of the standard identified a positive relationship between the implementation of school uniforms and a positive change in school climate and student behavior.
 In 2015 the dress code policy was dropped.